thomasl86/latexbuilder/README.md

 **Libraries used:**

 - [icafe](https://github.com/dragon66/icafe), a Java library for reading, writing, converting, and manipulating images and meta data.
-The library is used to embed the LaTeX source code within the built PNG file and to extract the embedded code in PNGs
+The library is used to embed the LaTeX source code within the built PNG file and to extract the embedded code within PNGs
+- [iText](https://github.com/itext/itextpdf), a Java PDF engine used to embed the LaTeX source code within the built PDF file and to extract the embedded code within PDFs
 - [JOpt Simple](https://pholser.github.io/jopt-simple/), a command line option parsing library
 - [ini4j](http://ini4j.sourceforge.net/), a Java API for parsing configuration files written in the .ini file format